Why is the Taliban's Kabul victory being compared to the fall of Saigon?

 But while the political fallout for President Gerald Ford was limited in 1975, it's unclear what impact will be felt by President Biden, despite the war's unpopularity at home.

 "I have little doubt that it's going to hurt Biden," says Christopher Phelps, an associate professor of American Studies at the University of Nottingham.
-"It's going to be viewed as a loss, and possibly as a disgrace - it really was his call, fairly or not."
+"It's going to be viewed as a loss, and possibly as a disgrace... it really was his call, fairly or not."